ninfueng/ninstd/README.md

 # ninstd
 A wrapper of Python using only standard libraries. <br>
+`ninstd` is designed to provide an basic support to any type of applications. <br>
-The goad of the module is to provide a basic support for my future modules. <br>
+`ninstd` is planned to use as a base for my future modules. <br>
-`ninstd` includes any type of applications.
+Currently, work on progress.
+A lot of change and error will be expected. <br>

 ## To install
 ```